| life in general |

 4. I can’t keep up with all the platforms

 There will always be another platform.
 But I’m tired of being a creator-cog on the social media hamster wheel.
-With the exception of YouTube (don’t worry…I have the originals of all my videos), Pinterest (because trend boards!) and the occasional Instagram Story...I’m done.
+With the exception of YouTube, Pinterest (because trend boards!), and the occasional Instagram Story...I’m done.

 Here’s what I’m doing instead...